 LENTEN REFLECTION SERIES The ancient Christian season of Lent is a 40-day journey leading up to Good Friday and Easter Sunday.
 Traditionally, Christians have observed this 40-day season through intentional self-examination and repentance, demonstrated by self-denial and fasting.
 I would like to spend this Lent by a series of reflections on the theme of sin … Continue reading When to Use the “S” Word

+Now for a second key point to Jesus's "cosmic landfill" image of Hell.
 We should not speak of eternal damnation as something God imposes on us against our will, as if we had no choice in the matter.
 Jesus has taken our trash upon himself, his offer of forgiveness is always before us and he … Continue reading GARBAGE DAY 11 – Locked From The Inside (Hell 3)

 Earlier I mentioned the unpopularity of the topic of repentance both inside and outside the church today.
 An even more hair-raising, gut-wrenching topic, offering a greater challenge to our culture’s sensibilities is the idea that an all-loving, all-merciful God would send people to some hell for all eternity.
 Shall we pour a cup of coffee and talk about Hell for a moment?

 Are we willing to let go of certain things we love in order to gain something of even greater value?
 This is the whole concept behind a rummage sale, is it not?
 Clear out the old, unused clutter to make room for newer, better things?
 The Apostle Paul was faced with the same question, and made his decision abundantly clear...